* Caterpillar stock up after three days of declines

 By Caroline Valetkevitch

-“I think this multi-year high is really something that’s in play both for short-term traders and for folks with money on the sidelines,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.
+“I think this multi-year high is really something that’s in play both for shorter-term traders and with folks with money on the sidelines,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

 Investors poured $55 billion in new cash into stock mutual funds and exchange-traded funds in January, the biggest monthly inflow on record, research provider TrimTabs Investment Research said.

 “What we have seen this year is, it appears the individual investor is allocating some 401(k) money to equities.
 Hopefully that’s a decision that will be with us for a while,” Hellwig said.

 Data on Monday pointed to growing economic momentum as companies sensed improved consumer demand.

 U.S. durable goods orders jumped 4.6 percent in December, a pace that far outstripped expectations for a rise of 1.8 percent.
 Pending home sales, however, unexpectedly dropped 4.3 percent.
 Analysts were looking for an increase of 0.3 percent.